enokjun/SPEC-debris-barrier-platform/README.md

 use the python file to run SPEC-debris-barrier

-to request for a software GUI version, please send a request through e-mail:
+to request for a software GUI version (like shown in GUI figure), please send a request through e-mail:

 	enokjun@gmail.com